manvis/IYFEngine/DEPENDENCIES.md

  * *stb\_true\_type.h*

     stb libraries are stored in the source tree because of Dear Imgui.
-2. [sqlite](https://www.sqlite.org/download.html): using the amalgamation.
-Stored in *include/database* and *src/database* folders.
-I really have no idea why I put it there.

-  **TODO** figure out why I put it there and, if possible, move it to the *dependencies* folder
-3. [fmt](https://github.com/fmtlib/fmt): stored in *include/format* and *src/format*.
+2. [fmt](https://github.com/fmtlib/fmt): stored in *include/format* and *src/format*.
 The default include directory of fmt contains additional header files with conflicting names.
 Keeping the fmt library in the *dependencies* folder and adding it to the include path causes trouble and should not be done.
-4. [miniz](https://github.com/richgel999/miniz/releases): stored in *include/miniz* and *src/miniz*.
+3. [miniz](https://github.com/richgel999/miniz/releases): stored in *include/miniz* and *src/miniz*.

 ##Future dependencies
 0. stb\_vorbis for audio effect decompression and music decompression.
 Only an option.
 I may need to look into something that supports more formats or use opus instead.
 Need to research things first.